jdc20181/RichTextDemo/BuildGuide.md

 I Added basically a page break method so if it is greater than X characters it will print the next page.

 -Extras
-In the Extras folder I have a full blown example for a wordpad like program!
+In the Extras folder there are several examples with different uses of the RichTextBoxPrintCtrl control!

 -License
 MIT, use as you wish unless you use the Extra examples add: